-Tiny bloodsuckers that pack a big wallop, fleas have been a blight on humans and animals for over 100 million years.
-Like all parasites, these pint-sized pests depend on their hosts for their survival.
-When the host is your pet, and the little beasties are biting your ankles, it means war, and you’ll do anything to get rid of them.
+Tiny bloodsuckers that pack a big punch, fleas have been a blight on humans and animals for millions of years.
+Like all parasites, these pint-sized pests depend on their hosts for survival.
+When the host is your pet, you’ll do anything to get rid of them.
 Having a good grasp of flea biology and a few tricks up your sleeve to effectively kill flea larvae will help you win the battle.

 The dark side of fleas

-Throughout the ages, fleas have been responsible for devastating epidemics of the plague in various places around the world, and still today, the Oriental rat flea (Xenopyslla cheopis), a parasite of rats in the genus Rattus, poses the most significant health risk to humans worldwide.
+Throughout the ages, fleas have been responsible for devastating epidemics of the plague in various places around the world.
+Still today, the Oriental rat flea (Xenopyslla cheopis), a parasite of rats in the genus Rattus, poses the most significant health risk to humans worldwide.
 Fleas cause a number of problems for our four-legged friends too, such as itchiness and discomfort.
 If your pet is hypersensitive to flea bites, persistent allergies may develop.
 Both cat and dog fleas are intermediate hosts of the tapeworm, which can cause gastrointestinal issues.
 In young animals with immature immune systems, fleas can potentially be fatal.

-While ticks are more often associated with disease, fleas can also carry infectious bacteria that affect both animals and humans, according to PetMD, such as Bartonella henselae, also known as cat scratch disease, Mycoplasma haemofelis, and Rickettsia typhi (which causes murine typhus).
+While ticks are more often associated with disease, fleas can also carry infectious bacteria that affect both animals and humans according to PetMD.
+These include Bartonella henselae (which causes cat scratch disease), Mycoplasma haemofelis, and Rickettsia typhi (which causes murine typhus).

 Flea life cycle — egg to larva